code-particles/laravel-mysql-angular/README.md

 **Technical Interview Task: Full-Stack Development with Laravel, MySQL, and Angular**

 **Overview:**
 The goal of this technical exercise is to assess your ability to develop a simple API using Laravel, implement JWT-based authentication, and expose endpoints for customers and products.
-You will also build a simple Angular app to interact with the API.
+You will also build a simple Angular app to interact with the API - _No need for fancy CSS or CSS at all but feel free to use a styling library or framework of your choice_

 ### **Backend: Laravel API Development**